The Cultural Impedance Mismatch Between Data Professionals and Developers

 It is well known that there is a technical impedance mismatch between object-oriented technology and relational database technology.
-It is also well known, although not as well recognized, that there is a cultural impedance mismatch (something that I used to call the object-data divide) which refers to the politics between the object community and the data community.
-Specifically, these politics are the difficulties of object-oriented and data-oriented developers experience when working together, and generally to the dysfunctional politics between the two communities that occurs within IT organizations and even the IT industry itself.
+It is also well known, although not as well recognized, that there is a cultural impedance mismatch that refers to the politics between the developer community and the data community.
+Specifically, these politics are the difficulties of developers and data professionals experience when working together, and generally to the dysfunctional politics between the two communities that occurs within IT organizations and even the IT industry itself.
 Worse yet, this impedance mismatch has become even more pronounced between the agile and data communities.
 This article discusses:

 Symptoms of the cultural impedance mismatch include:

 - Application developers that claim relational technology either shouldn’t or can’t be used to store objects

 - Data professionals that claim that your object/component models must be driven by their data models

 - Application developers that claim that because they’re using a persistence framework they don’t need to understand anything about the underlying data technology

 - Data professionals that disparage agile software development approaches, yet when pressed know very little about agile

 - Application developers complain about the “useless data bureaucracy” without understanding why the data activities have been adopted

 - Data professionals complain about the data messes created by application developers (yet they rarely seem to want to train developers to do the job right)

 The reluctance of development teams to interact effectively, if at all, with data management groups exacerbates the significant data quality problems in modern organizations.
 The development teams are unable to leverage the knowledge, skills, and experiences of the data professionals available to them and thereby make common mistakes such as creating new data sources instead of taking advantage of existing data sources, creating a substandard database design due to lack of skills in this area, and not conforming to corporate data naming and metadata conventions.
 The data management group also suffers because they’re unaware of the new database development strategies the agile community (such as database regression testing, database refactoring, and continuous integration) and thereby miss out on concrete, quality-focused techniques.

 But the object revolution motivated a cultural gap between the two communities that has existed every since.
 As with most other new technologies, there was spectacular hype surrounding objects at the start: Everything is an object.
 Object technology is a silver bullet that solves all of our problems.
 Objects are easier to understand and to work with.
 Object technology is the only thing that you’ll ever need.
 In time reality prevailed and these claims were seen for what they were, wishful thinking at best.
 Unfortunately one bit of hype did serious damage, the idea that the pure approach supported by objectbases would quickly eclipse the “questionable” use of relational technologies.
 This mistaken belief, combined with the findings of several significant research studies that showed that object techniques and structured techniques don’t mix well in practice, led many within the object community to proclaim that objects and relational databases shouldn’t be used together.